zvada/technology/docs/release/acceptance-testing.md

 Acceptance Testing
 ==================

 The OSG Release Team collects and maintains testing procedures for major components in the OSG Sofware Stack.
-These components are enumerated in the [Component notes](ComponentHome).
-We have gotten a start with some [Manual testing recipes](SoftwareTeam.TestingRecipes).
 These test should verify that basic functionality of the component works in typically deployed configurations.

 CVMFS
 -----